 Using computer software an inkjet printer sprays a fine mist of ink onto the surface of paper, banner or vinyl.
 Inkjets are widely used as desktop printers for small offices or home printers.
 You will find inkjet printers in many industries.
 The print, sign and graphics industries use a wide variety of inkjet-based machines to produce PVC banners and full-colour Mesh Banners.
 Even though inkjets may use various inks for different sectors, the same print method remains.
 A moving print head travels across the substrate firing small dots of ink at designated points on the media.
 The dots would lay on top of each other in a process known as passes.
 A ‘Pass’ is a motion of the print head travelling from left to right.
 ‘Passes’ are laid on to of one another to create a full-colour image.
 Once the print head has motioned from left to right, the media will be advanced a pass at a time through the printer and the print-head will create another pass.

 Dye sublimation is another large-format print method.
 Dye sublimation uses a heat transfer process to print onto a material such as plastic, card and enamel.
 The ink is a dye which is printed onto transfer paper using a piezoelectric print head.
 Sublimation refers to a solid which when heat and pressure are applied turns to a gas without going through the liquid phase.
-The result of a Dye Sublimation print is a near-permanent, durable.
+The result of a Dye Sublimation print is near-permanent, durable.
 The dye infuses into the material on a molecular level, becoming part of the material content.
 Dye sublimation is ideal in large format printing.
-Full-colour Dye sublimation print method is ideally suited for printing large Stage Backdrops.
+The full-colour Dye sublimation print method is ideally suited for printing large Stage Backdrops.
 Full-colour Band backdrops are a perfect application for a full-colour printing polyester fabric.
 Dye-sublimation printing is the ideal solution for Printed custom Deckchairs and Printed Theatre backdrops.

 How does UV printing get its name?
 Please don’t confuse UV printing with Ultra Violet reactive prints or glow in the dark print processes.
 It is none of these.
 However, It does use UV light during the print process.
 High intensity, UV light is used to ‘bake’ the specially designed UV sensitive ink.
 UV printing is ideal for Banner Printing and Mesh Banners.
 UV printing is widely used to print flat panels.
 Other uses of UV printing are Full Colour Correx Printing and Estate Agent Board Printing.